Advice

 Another key consideration you need to make is choosing the right capacity of the backpack, measured in litres.
 We’ll go through each type in a minute.
 For now, here are a few thoughts to bear in mind:

-• A day hike may only require a small backpack with a capacity of 20 liters or less;
+• A day hike may only require a small backpack with a capacity of 20 litres or less;

-• Multi-day backpacking trip may require a larger backpack with a capacity of 40 liters or more, like the Lowe Alpine Pro;
+• Multi-day backpacking trip may require a larger backpack with a capacity of 40 litres or more, like the Lowe Alpine Pro;

 • Fastpacking and ultra-lightweight packs can have a capacity as small as 8 litres.